Improving variable selection properties with data integration and transfer learning: Externally-informed penalties and transfer learning

-We require Assumption~\hyperlink{lab:A1}{A1} across the section, whereas we use \hyperlink{lab:A2}{A2} only in results on necessary conditions for variable selection consistency with $\hat S^b$.
-Our results on sufficient conditions for selection consistency then hold equally for fixed and diverging $p_j-s_j$ and $s_j$.
-For simplicity, we assume that $\hat{S}^b$ is unique and that one constrains attention to the set of models $\M\subseteq \mathcal P(V)$ (the power set of $V$), such that $\bs X_M$ has full column rank for any $M \in \M$, and that the true support $S$ lies in $\M$.
-Non-uniqueness of $\hat{S}^b$ and non-full rank models can be accommodated though, at the expense of a slightly more involved treatment.
+We assume that $\M$ is a well-specified set of candidate models, that is $S$, the support of $\bbeta^*$, lies in $\M$, and that one constrains attention to models with full-rank design, such that for any model $M \in \M$, $\operatorname{rank}(\bX_M^{\top}\bX_M)=|M|$.
+This assumption implies $s\pch{=|S|}\leq n$.
+We also assume that $\hat S^{ei}$ is unique and that the error variance $\sigma^2$ is known.
+To simplify notation, without loss of generality, we set $\sigma^2=1$.
+Non-uniqueness of $\hat{S}^{ei}$, non-full rank models, and unknown $\sigma^2$ can be accommodated, at the expense of a slightly more involved treatment.

-Our analysis relies on a classical connection between $\ell_0$ penalties and Bayesian variable selection.
-Section \ref{ssec:regression_proof_strategy} reviews this connection and the proof strategy for our results.
-The technical nature of the proof precludes a detailed exposition, we instead only present the most important ideas.
-In Section \ref{ssec:regression_mainresult} we state our main theorem on sufficient conditions for variable selection consistency for $\hat{S}^{b}$ and oracle convergence rates.
-To assess the tightness of said sufficient conditions, Section~\ref{ssec:neccond_linreg} gives related {\it necessary} conditions.
-Section \ref{ssec:regression_gains} discusses the gains of block penalization in further detail.
-Section \ref{ssec:nobetaminhyp} gives a general convergence result that, when certain betamin conditions do not hold, one still has guarantees of discarding inactive parameters and detecting sufficiently large active parameters.
-The latter result plays an important role for our data-based procedures in Section \ref{sec:informed_l0}.